EqualStreetNames/equalstreetnames-mainz/README.md

     1. *Optional:* You can change the Wikidata instances that will be counted as "a person" with `instances`.

-1. You can link information to a relation or way using a `data.csv` CSV file (see [Brussels, Belgium CSV file](https://github.com/EqualStreetNames/equalstreetnames-brussels/blob/master/data.csv))
+1. You can link information to a relation or way using a `data.csv` CSV file (see [Brussels, Belgium CSV file](https://github.com/EqualStreetNames/equalstreetnames-brussels/blob/master/data.csv)) ✅ (gender.csv and other.csv)

     Structure: